Brynjar Karl Sigurðsson: Club career

 Brynjar spent most of his career with Valur and ÍA.
 In 1996, he was slated to play for freshly promoted KFÍ during the 1996–97 season but he eventually signed back with ÍA.
 In January 2001, Brynjar transferred from Valur to ÍA, which by then was playing in the second-tier 1. deild karla.
 He appeared in four games the rest of the season, averaging 27.3 points per game.
 The following season, he averaged 32.2 points in five games as a player-coach.
 He resigned in December the same year due to unpaid salary from the club.

 In 2009, Brynjar had a short comeback in with FSu, for whom he was the head coach, when he scored 20 points in a loss against Snæfell.

 National team career

 Brynjar played 11 games for the Icelandic national team from 1994 to 1995.

 Coaching career

 In May 2001, Brynjar was hired as a player-coach for ÍA.
 He resigned in December the same year due to unpaid salary.
 In 2005, he founded the FSu basketball academy in Selfoss.
 In 2008, he guided the team to promotion to the top-tier Úrvalsdeild karla after beating Valur in the 1. deild karla promotion playoffs.

-In 2021, he became the head coach of 1. deild kvenna club Aþena-UMFK.
+In 2021, he became the head coach of 1. deild kvenna club Aþena.
+In 2024, he guided the team to promotion to the top-tier Úrvalsdeild kvenna for the first time.